wp-plugins/dd-lastviewed/readme.txt

 * Set the excerpt length

 The plugin sets a cookie that keeps track of the visited IDs.
 It uses jquery.cookie.js to make this possible.

-EU: this is a functional cookie, so warning not required.

 The widget looks for the cookie.
 So to activate the widget, the visitor has to go first to a single page of the selected posttypes to display the widget.